Concordium/concordium-base/smart-contracts/docs/src/tutorials/first-contract.rst

     A continuation of the analogy to Object Oriented Programming;
     ``receive``-functions corresponds to object methods.

-There are only 3 types of actions possible in the description:
+There are 3 types of actions possible in the description:

     - **Accept**: A no-op action, which always succeeds.
     - **Simple Transfer**: Transfer some amount of GTU from the balance of the